aamanpandey/Time-Series-Analysis-Female-Births/readme.md

 ## Objective

-Predict the female birth using ARIMA model
+Predict the female births using ARIMA model

 ## Model Used